florescss14/Photo-Search-App/README.md

 ```
 This will start the server which masks the API key

-To start the React project:
+To start the React project on a seperate terminal run:

 ```bash
 cd .\photo_search_app\